Botswana Self Drive Itinerary: A Safari to Remember

 While camping at Kumaga Camp, elephants came through our site several times, and we had hippo footprints in the sand in the mornings.
 During the night we heard lions and hyenas.

-You might also get cows and donkeys in camp due to the close proximity of the local village.
-It always amazes me to see livestock wandering around in some of the reserves— they must be easy prey for the lions.
+Due to the close proximity of the local village, you might also see cows and donkeys in camp.
+It always amazes me to see livestock wandering around in some of the reserves—they must be easy prey for the lions.

 The Internet signal was good here, probably because the village was just across the river.

 When you leave, head south towards the Boteti River crossing at Kumaga Village.
-Depending on the season you may be able to drive across, as we did.
+Depending on the season, you may be able to drive across, as we did.
 If the river is flowing, a one-car ferry operates.
-However, if the river isn’t high enough for the ferry to operate then you will have to drive back the way you came into the park instead.
+However, if the river isn’t high enough for the ferry to operate, you will have to drive back the way you came into the park instead.

 12. Days 19 Maun – Maun Studios

-Before heading into the Okavango region, the next part of this itinerary takes you to Maun, the tourist capital of Botswana.
+The next part of this itinerary takes you to Maun, the tourist capital of Botswana, before heading into the Okavango region.

-We stayed in several different places in Maun but if you are looking for some downtime and relaxation then we’d recommend Maun Studios.
+We stayed in several different places in Maun but if you are looking for some downtime and relaxation, we’d recommend Maun Studios.

 ⭐️⭐️⭐️⭐️⭐️